MSRB Rules Governing Municipal Securities

 Exam Tip: Gotchas

-• G-17 applies to ALL persons, not just customers.
+• The fair-dealing rule applies to ALL persons, not just customers.
 This includes issuers in negotiated underwritings.
 The underwriter must disclose conflicts of interest to the issuer.

 • Dealers must execute transactions at prices that are fair and reasonable considering prevailing market conditions